polkadot-assurance-legion/pal-docs/applications_criteria.md

 3. The code must be open source;
 4. The code must be production-ready and under development-freeze - no new commits are allowed unless agreed with the auditors (fixes of identified bugs);
 5. The Polkadot Audit Fund will cover a maximum of 80% of the auditing costs up to a limit of 18,000 DOT.
 The applicant parachain must be ready to cover the remaining costs;
 6. The applicant parachain will receive the funding from the bounty mechanism in DOT.
-The applicant may need to handle the payment to the auditor directly in stablecoins or fiat.
+The applicant may need to handle the payment to the auditor directly in whatever form is required by the auditor

 ## Criteria for Prioritisation